softloud/sysrevdata/README.md

 # Contributing to this

+This is work that extended from ideas generated at the [Evidence Synthesis Hackathon](https://www.eshackathon.org/); it is the voluntary work of open scientists who welcome contributions.
 If you have an idea for an improvement or extension, please consider contributing a pull request or opening an [issue](https://github.com/softloud/sysrevdata/issues).